sttz/install-unity/Readme.md

 A command-line utility to install any recent version of Unity.

-Currently only supports macOS (Intel & Apple Silicon) but support for Windows/Linux is possible, PRs welcome.
+Currently only supports macOS (Intel & Apple Silicon) and Windows, but support for Linux is possible, PRs welcome.

 ## Table of Contents